Introduction

 June 1 – June 4: QGIS Mapping and Layer Creation

 Using QGIS, I imported my CSV files and added them as separate layers on an OpenStreetMap base layer.
 I saved the QGIS project and exported each layer to a separate CSV so I could use them in the web app later.
 I saved Atl, Ibt, Lcm and technologies as separate layers in 4 projects and then combined it into one.
+Initially, this helped me visualize everything nicely and make sure the data was clean and organized.
+I used different layers and colors in QGIS for different types, which gave me a great visual understanding of the data.

 June 5 – June 8: Planning the Full-Stack App